-- high SPF (e.g. SPF 50+)
+- a high or very high SPF (e.g. SPF 50+)

 - UVA + UVB protection

+- free from fragrances

 - water-resistant

 - easy to spread and quick to absorb

-- free from fragrances

-- clinically tested & approved by ophthalmologists
+- clinically tested skin tolerance

-reef-friendly
+- reef-friendly

-FAQs on UV filters
+FAQs on UV filters6

 What is the difference between chemical and mineral filters?